JCJ02/Payroll-with-Attendance-Monitoring-System/README.md

 # Payroll-with-Attendance-Monitoring-System
 Payroll with Attendance Monitoring System is written in Visual Basic .Net and MySQL Database.
-This system has function of managing and automatically compute employees' salaries, deductions, and net pays based on their position/job rate per  hour and total working hours.
+This system has the function of managing and automatically compute employees' salaries, deductions, and net pays based on their position/job rate per hour and total working hours.